Dissertation Projects

 To this date, there is no systematic test of how such varying proceedings may affect results and their comparability.
 Similarly, a detailed conceptual discussion on which features of the welfare state are relevant for the explanation of specific outcomes is missing.
 This contribution fills both gaps.
 First, it unravels the pitfalls of existing approaches and demonstrates how strongly empirical results vary depending on the chosen operationalisation.
 Second, it proposes a way to standardise proceedings by deducing four distinct conceptualisations of welfare stateness as independent variables: The Responsive Welfare State, the Enabling Welfare State, the Normative Welfare State and the Assessed Welfare State.
 As a result, the operational choices are limited in a theoretically meaningful way to indicators that correspond to these conceptualisations.
 In an empirical test, the systematised concepts proved to be useful in overcoming the “independent variable problem”: they narrow down relevant facets of welfare stateness and their functions and thus serve as guidelines for the theoretical derivation of relevant analytical perspectives, their empirical operationalisation and the interpretation of results.

-Project development: Katharina Kunißen, M.A.
+Doctoral candidate: Katharina Kunißen, M.A.

 Project supervision: Prof. Dr. Gunnar Otte